rmolbrich/CNVision/README.md

 ## Scope

 This app can display the long-form output produced by the [SMURFSeq](https://github.com/smithlabcode/smurfseq_scripts.git) protocol.
+An implementation of this pipeline that makes use of [singularity](https://docs.sylabs.io/guides/3.0/user-guide/index.html) and [snakemake](https://snakemake.readthedocs.io/en/stable/#) features can be found [here](https://github.com/rmolbrich/SMURFsnake) as well.

 ## Functionality